androettop/synthesia-sdk/docs/src/content/docs/examples/basic-usage.md

     // Step 1: Create video
     console.log('1️⃣ Creating video...');
     const createResponse = await synthesia.videos.createVideo({
-      title: 'Complete Workflow Demo',
+      input: [{
         scriptText: `
           Hello and welcome to this complete workflow demonstration.
           This video shows how to create, monitor, and manage videos using the Synthesia SDK.
           Thank you for watching!
         `,
         avatar: 'anna_costume1_cameraA',
-      background: 'office',
+        background: 'office'
-      test: true,
+      }],
+      title: 'Complete Workflow Demo',
-      visibility: 'private'
+      visibility: 'private',
+      aspectRatio: '16:9',
+      test: true
     });

     if (!createResponse.data) {